pivotal/docs-tap/scst-store/multicluster-setup.hbs.md

             <CONTENTS OF $CEH_CA_CERT_DATA>
     ```

-2. Create a secret to store the CloudEvent Handler edit token.
+1. Create a secret to store the CloudEvent Handler edit token.
 This uses the `CEH_EDIT_TOKEN` environment variable.

     ```console
     kubectl create secret generic amr-observer-edit-token \
       --from-literal=token=$CEH_EDIT_TOKEN -n amr-observer-system
     ```

-3. Repeat the above steps, but configure kubectl to target the Run cluster instead of the Build cluster.
+1. Repeat the earlier steps, but configure kubectl to target the Run cluster instead of the Build cluster.

 After all the steps are done, both the Build and Run clusters each have a CloudEvent Handler CA certificate and edit
 token named `amr-observer-edit-token` in the namespaces `metadata-store-secrets` and `amr-observer-system`.
 Now you are ready to deploy the Build and Run profiles.